deliott/NEMOGCM_AMVRAKIKOS/README.md

 # NEMOGCM_AMVRAKIKOS
 The Amvrakikos Modelling project described here.

-The current arcitecture of this repository is :
+The current architecture of this repository is :

 - Explanation on how to install NEMO on your computer.
 We did it on a blank Ubuntu 16.04 distribution and on the HCMR zorba CLUSTER.